-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 3 Schedule 1 Page 1 of 4
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 3 Schedule 1 Page 1 of 4

-2015 CUSTOMER CARE / CIS UPDATE
+2016 CUSTOMER CARE / CIS UPDATE

-- In September 2011, Enbridge Gas Distribution ("Enbridge" or the "Company") presented to the Ontario Energy Board (the "Board") for approval, a Settlement Agreement within the EB-2011-0226 proceeding for the establishment of Enbridge's Customer Care and Customer Information System ("CC/CIS") costs for the period of 2013 through 2018.
+- In September 2011, Enbridge presented to the Ontario Energy Board (the "Board") for approval, a Settlement Agreement within the EB-2011-0226 proceeding for the establishment of Enbridge's Customer Care and Customer Information System ("CC / CIS") costs for the period of 2013 through 2018.
 On September 8, 2011 the Board approved the Settlement Agreement, a copy of which is filed at Exhibit D1, Tab 3, Schedule 2. - 2.
 As specified in the "Terms of the Settlement" at page 11, the revenue requirement for all CIS and CC services for each particular year within the Settlement Agreement is to be determined by multiplying the forecast number of customers for that year "(which forecast will be set as part of the annual rate setting processes)" by the agreed and Board approved cost per customer as shown on page 12 of the Settlement Agreement and line 17a of the updated Template, which is shown on page 43 of the Settlement Agreement.
 In addition, the amount of revenue requirement to be recovered was agreed to and approved to be smoothed into rates which would be determined annually by multiplying the forecast number of customers for that year by the smoothed revenue requirement per customer as shown on page 12 of the Settlement Agreement and line 24 of the updated Template shown on page 43 of the Settlement Agreement.
-As indicated at pages 21 and 22 of the Settlement Agreement, the definition of "customer" to be used for determining the CC/CIS revenue requirement is that which is used in the Accenture Customer Care Service Agreement (which is different from the definition of "customer" used elsewhere in this Application, because Accenture includes both active and locked customers).
+As indicated at pages 21 and 22 of the Settlement Agreement, the definition of "customer" to be used for determining the CC / CIS revenue requirement is that which is used in the Accenture Customer Care Service Agreement (which is different from the definition of "customer" used elsewhere in this Application, because Accenture includes both active and locked customers).

-Filed: 2014-11-28 EB-2014-0276 Exhibit D1 Tab 3 Schedule 1 Page 2 of 4
+Filed: 2015-09-28 EB-2015-0114 Exhibit D1 Tab 3 Schedule 1 Page 2 of 4